 - A. Bible/Religion: Instruction which has as its basic purpose the revelation of the truth about God and the development of a saving relationship with Christ.
 This implies the necessity of helping students to recognize and accept individual responsibility for personal choices.
 Opportunities will be provided for students to acquire Biblical literacy, including knowledge of Bible stories and events, understanding and commitment to memory of selected Bible passages and knowledge of the organization of the Bible.
 Activities for students to participate in community witnessing/service is an integral part of the instruction.
-The denominational textbooks together with the Bible and the writings of Ellen G. White are the basic materials to be used. - B. Computer Education: Instruction in computer literacy, keyboarding, and basic functions such as: word processing, graphics, or spread sheet should begin at least by the fourth grade.
-Self-instructional and age appropriate teaching programs approved by the conference should be used.
-Instruction may begin earlier if age appropriate curriculum is used. - C. Fine Arts: A program of fine arts which includes opportunities for the development of aesthetic appreciation, skills of creative expression, and use of creative imagination within the context of Adventist principles. - D. Mathematics: Instruction in values; problem-solving; number systems, operations and arithmetic; measurements; geometric concepts; logic and reasoning; relations and functions; estimation; probability and statistics. - E. Physical Education: A program of activities designed to promote optimal physical development, motor skills, attitudes, and habits of sportsmanlike conduct. - F. Reading/Language Arts: Instruction in reading; the skills of listening, speaking, spelling, handwriting, reference and study; study of the English language; composition; critical evaluation of media forms; study of and appreciation for literature in its various forms which provides opportunity to develop discrimination in selection, preference for the beautiful and the true, and acceptance of responsibility for individual choices within the context of the Adventist philosophy of literature selection. - G. Science and Health: Instruction in natural science and health which leads students to a knowledge of and respect for God as Designer, Creator, and Sustainer of an orderly universe.
+The denominational textbooks together with the Bible and the writings of Ellen G. White are the basic materials to be used. - B. Fine Arts: A program of fine arts which includes opportunities for the development of aesthetic appreciation, skills of creative expression, and use of creative imagination within the context of Adventist principles. - C. Mathematics: Instruction in values; problem-solving; number systems, operations and arithmetic; measurements; geometric concepts; logic and reasoning; relations and functions; estimation; probability and statistics. - D. Physical Education: A program of activities designed to promote optimal physical development, motor skills, attitudes, and habits of sportsmanlike conduct. - E. Reading/Language Arts: Instruction in reading; the skills of listening, speaking, spelling, handwriting, reference and study; study of the English language; composition; critical evaluation of media forms; study of and appreciation for literature in its various forms which provides opportunity to develop discrimination in selection, preference for the beautiful and the true, and acceptance of responsibility for individual choices within the context of the Adventist philosophy of literature selection. - F. Science and Health: Instruction in natural science and health which leads students to a knowledge of and respect for God as Designer, Creator, and Sustainer of an orderly universe.
 Focus of the instruction is on problem-solving and application rather than on mere acquisition of facts of science and health.
-The denominational textbooks together with related resource materials include the Bible and the writings of Ellen G. White as basic materials at each level.
+The denominational textbooks together with related resource materials include the Bible and the writings of Ellen G. White as basic materials at each level. - G. Social Studies: Instruction in the social studies which will enable students to develop an awareness of God's hand in the affairs of men; to evaluate and preserve national and Christian heritage while developing an understanding of and an appreciation for cultural diversity; to understand and promote Christian principles of justice; to understand the forces of good and evil as related to men and nations; to develop social, ethnic and cultural values consistent with Seventh-day Adventist beliefs.
+Career awareness is developed as an integral part of the social studies instruction.